 Crescent School’s Summer Academic Program is designed for students seeking a “reach ahead”, versus a remedial summer learning opportunity.
 Crescent’s high academic standards allow students to accelerate their learning or lighten their course load in the coming school year.

 Teaching and understanding happen during three daily synchronous Zoom sessions, and during Teacher Office Hours, where students can obtain extra help.
 Student-learning occurs individually, as a function of homework completion and studying.
 The quantity of homework is course-dependent and student-dependent; some lessons and topics will have more homework than others.
 Overall, students are expected to complete coursework through a combination of synchronous and asynchronous study by 3:30 p.m. (or equivalent time) each school day.
 Weekends may involve some work as well.
 These are credit courses; effective learning requires time and effort.

-Students can expect a fast-paced learning environment, much more so than year-long courses.
+Students can expect a fast-paced educational environment, much more so than year-long courses.
 This format may not be suitable for all students.
-(Single credit courses require 110 hours of class time; this is compressed into four intense weeks in a summer course at Crescent.)
+(Single-credit courses require 110 hours of class time; this is compressed into four intense weeks in a summer course at Crescent.)

-For students with an IEP, Crescent can accommodate extra time on tests and examinations.
+For students with an IEP, Crescent can accommodate extra time (up to 1.5 times as long) on tests and examinations.
 Other accommodations should be discussed with the Summer Academic Program Director to determine if a fast-paced summer course is the best choice.
-In any case, students must identify whether they have an IEP at the time of registration, and provide a copy of the student’s IEP to the Program Director no later than May 31, 2019.
+In any case, a student must identify whether he/she has an IEP at the time of registration, and provide a copy of the IEP to the Program Director no later than May 31, 2020.